 No previous racing experience is needed!
-Because expert race training is part of the Caribbean 600 race campaign from our own Performance Yacht Racing skippers.
+Because expert race training is part of the Caribbean 600 race campaign from our own Global Yacht Racing skippers.

 In 2017 and 2016 we also achieved 2nd places.
 2015 was a fabulous year with a hard fought battle, once again, for 2nd place.

 In 2014 we made it back onto the podium finishing 2nd across the water and 3rd on corrected time in IRC 2.

 The RORC Caribbean 600 offers some of the best offshore sailing we have experienced.
 It is a technical and tactical race sailed in azure waters with a backdrop of Caribbean islands like Antigua, St Kitts, St Martin and Guadeloupe to name a few.

 Most noteworthy are the many corners as you traverse around the Caribbean islands.